stanley-1/tp/docs/UserGuide.md

 * The search is case-insensitive.
 * The order of the keywords does not matter.
-* Find supports partial matching from the START of each word. e.g.
+* Find supports partial matching from the start of each word in a name.
 * Name is searched by default when no flags (or invalid flags) are provided as input.

 Examples:
 * `find david` returns `David Li` and `David Tan`
 * `find Hans Bo` will match `Bo Hans`
 * `find han` will match `Hans` but not `Khan`
+* `find Ben Mei` will match `Benson Meier`
 * ![result for 'find david'](images/findDavidResult.png)

 <br>